 Study habits vary, so it is difficult to estimate the amount of homework time for any one student.
 Often success with homework is a condition of the student's self-regulation.
 Skillful self-regulators have an arsenal of strategies that enable them to achieve efficiently and effectively: help-seeking, planning, goal-setting, time-management, self-monitoring, reducing distractions, questioning, monitoring comprehension, and using feedback.
 Students who struggle often do not systematically employ these strategies, even though they may, in fact, spend a significant amount of time working/studying.
+The

-The Academy thinks junior high and high school are appropriate places for young people to develop and strengthen their work skills; in essence, students learn how to learn through the rigors of school.
+Academy thinks junior high and high school are appropriate places for young people to develop and strengthen their work skills; in essence, students learn how to learn through the rigors of school.

-As a general guideline, however, students should be prepared for approximately 2 hours of homework a night.
-Junior high students should expect up to twenty minutes of homework per class each night.
+As a general guideline, students should expect 2 to 2.5 hours of homework each night across all of their classes.
 Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a section of students in scheduling their major tests and projects.
 Thus, students will rarely have two major exams and/or projects/essays due on the same day and will never have more than two such exams/projects due on the same day.

 It is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.
 If a student is unable to attend school and seeks assignments, they should contact a classmate for that information, not the school office.
 It is wise to coordinate with a friend (perhaps one who lives close by) early on in the year so that homework handouts might also be collected for the absent student.
+Students can access the daily homework via the school's website.
+While the homework assignments are listed, any relevant handouts can be obtained from a friend or collected from the teacher upon the student's return.